What is Lawnmower Parenting and Why is it so Detrimental to Your Children?

 • You are fostering poor mental health

 Your parenting style doesn’t allow your kids to gain coping skills.
 It is understandable that you want them to be happy but ironically, you are sabotaging their long-term well-being.
+Providing access to online teen counseling can empower teens to develop resilience and independence while having professional support.
 You can’t take full responsibility for your child’s emotions by regulating how they feel.

 The American Psychological Association Commission conducted a study on stress in America.
 Results revealed that the younger generation is more stressed out than the older generation.
 Millennials and Generation X reported a higher level of stress than the baby boomers.
 The study also revealed that when parents control the social sphere of their child, they hinder them from growing and developing essential social skills that help them during their adulthood.
 Sheltered children miss out on so many learning opportunities.
 Lawnmower parenting actually makes your child maladapted to the real world, which can take a toll on their mental health.